KittyGiraudel/sass-guidelines/TRANSLATING.md

 # Translating the guidelines

+If you have to update a translation, refer to [the relevant section](#updating-a-translation).

 ## Getting started

 1. Be sure to read the [contributing guidelines](CONTRIBUTING.md) to know how to deal with branching and Git.